-The Act fundamentally changes management of California’s groundwater basins and contains a number of requirements with the goal of achieving sustainable groundwater management in the areas of California that most need it.
+The Act fundamentally changed management of California’s groundwater basins and contains a number of requirements with the goal of achieving sustainable groundwater management in the areas of California that most need it.
 DBS&A’s water resource professionals have groundwater management planning expertise to assist communities with complying with the Act.

-DBS&A can provide assistance to communities and agencies by:
+DBS&A assists communities and agencies by: